jpdh9881/nhl-stats-discord-bot/readme.md

 - will list all routes and general information about a command

 ## Code Organization

+- .env file:
+  - (.gitignored)
+  - must contain a TOKEN variable with the Discord bot ID

 - bot.js = the main file, where the bot is set up